codecrafters-io/grep-tester/docs/grep-breakdown.md

 - The file is guaranteed to exist and be of multiple lines
 - Output should contain the full lines that match the pattern

-# Stage 4: Multiple file search
+# Stage 3: Multiple-file search

-In this stage, you'll extend `grep` to search across multiple files.
+In this stage, you'll add support for pattern matching on the contents of multiple files.

 ## Multi-file search

-When `grep` searches multiple files, each matching line is prefixed with the filename followed by a colon.
-Where filename is the name of the file with the path as passed to `grep`.

-`grep` processes each file independently and handles different scenarios:
+`grep` processes each file independently and handles results on a per-file basis.

-File processing behavior:
-  - Existing files with matches: Print all matching lines with `<filename>:` prefix
-  - Existing files without matches: No output (silent)
-  - Non-existent files: Print error message to stderr and continue processing remaining files

-Exit code logic:
-  - Exit 0: At least one file had matches
-  - Exit 1: No matches found in any existing file
-  - Exit 2: Any specified files are missing/inaccessible (regardless of matches / no matches)

-Common scenarios:
-  - file1 (match), file2 (no match) → Exit 0, show file1 matches only
-  - file1 (match), file2 (missing) → Exit 2, show file1 matches + stderr error for file2
-  - file1 (no match), file2 (missing) → Exit 2, show only stderr error for file2
-  - file1 (no match), file2 (no match) → Exit 1, no output
-  - file1 (match), file2 (no match), file3 (missing) → Exit 2, show file1 matches + stderr error for file3
+The behavior follows these rules:

+**File processing**: Files with matches will output all matching lines in their entirety to stdout with a `<filename>:` prefix.
+Files without matches produce no output but do not affect the exit code if other files contain matches.
+The filename used in the prefix included the path as passed to `grep`.

+**Exit code behavior**: The exit code is determined by the overall operation result.
+Exit code 0 indicates at least one file contained matches.
+Exit code 1 indicates no matches were found in any existing file.

 ## Tests